 First I would like to say that while I’m not a professional, I have learned techniques that have helped me deal with difficult situations in my life.
 I also urge anyone who feels they may need to see a professional should do so, without shame.
-Medication is often needed, sometimes temporarily, please take this step if you need to.
 As we hear of suicides of young, successful people in the news, it only emphasizes the need to take care of ourselves, both physically and mentally.

 I’ve always heard the saying, Work Hard – Play Hard!
-At this point of my life I’m starting to doubt that is the way to live.
-I think Work Hard – Relax Hard, may be a healthier option.
-Our lives are so fast paced, full of responsibilities, and we’re constantly bombarded with information and interruptions.
-There are times when we need to take a break from all the “have to’s” and take care of ourselves.
+At this point in my life, I’m starting to doubt that is the way to live.
+I think Work Hard – Relax Hard, maybe a healthier option.
+Our lives are so fast-paced, full of responsibilities, and we’re constantly bombarded with information and interruptions.
+There are times when we need to take a break from all the “have to” and take care of ourselves.
 I often have to remind myself to be as kind to myself as I am to others.
 Think of the instructions given on airplanes, always put the air mask on yourself before you put one on your kids or others.
 We need to take that advice to heart and keep ourselves strong both physically and mentally, so we can be there for others in our lives.

 We all have difficult situations in our lives (a layoff, death of a family member or friend, injuries from a car accident, family illnesses, etc.).
 These are the techniques that I’ve used to help me through mine.
-The list of stressful and anxiety causing situations in our daily lives are almost endless, and we are not taught in school how to deal with these situations, in healthy ways.
+The list of stressful and anxiety-causing situations in our daily lives is almost endless, and we are not taught in school how to deal with these situations, in healthy ways.
 Many of us are so focused on taking care of others and fulfilling our daily responsibilities, that we put ourselves on the back burner.
 It’s time to add our physical and mental health to our priority list.
-It is often easier to self-medicate during our difficult times, than to choose a healthy alternatives of self-care.
+It is often easier to self-medicate during our difficult times than to choose a healthy alternative of self-care.

-Consider the well thinking mother or grandmother that gives a child a cookie when they skin their knee.
-As adults we can easily take this self-medication to an unhealthy degree.
-Stress eating to excess, one too many drinks, turning to cigarettes or even illegal drugs are common examples of how many of us self-medication in an unhealthy way.
-While a few cookies, piece of chocolate or an extra serving of mac and cheese (my favorite comfort food) aren’t harmful in themselves, if we do this too often it can turn into a harmful habit.
-Here are some healthy techniques that have benefited me in different stressful times in my life.
+Consider the well-thinking mother or grandmother that gives a child a cookie when they skin their knee.
+As adults, we can easily take this self-medication to an unhealthy degree.
+Stress eating to excess, one too many drinks, and turning to cigarettes or even illegal drugs are common examples of how many of us self-medication in an unhealthy way.
+While a few cookies, a piece of chocolate, or an extra serving of mac and cheese (my favorite comfort food) aren’t harmful in themselves, if we do this too often it can turn into a harmful habit.
+Here are some healthy techniques to reduce stress that have benefited me during different stressful times in my life.

 Another option is a 5-5-5 breathing exercise.
 To do this breathe in to the count of 5, hold your breath for a count of 5 then breathe out for a count of 5.
 I find if my mind is really busy and racing this is often an easier option.

-I use an app called Nature Sounds (free app) during my meditation practice.
-This is not required, but I have found that by playing this music it automatically starts me to relax and prepare to meditate.
+I use an app called Nature Sounds (a free app) during my meditation practice.
+This is not required, but I have found that playing this music automatically starts me to relax and prepare to meditate.
 It’s also helpful that you can use it as a timer while you meditate.
 So you will set the timer for 5, 10 or 15 minutes and the music will go off at that set time.

 Exercise is such a great outlet for reducing the stress in our lives.
 Take a run, walk or bike ride and get some fresh air.
 Just these simple activities will bring you emotional relief.

-There are three categories of exercise and while all are important to our overall fitness level, they each have different benefits.
+There are three categories of exercise (all important for different reasons):

-- Strength Training: Weight training and body weight exercises tones and builds muscle mass.
+- Strength Training: Weight training and body weight exercises tone and builds muscle mass.

 - Aerobic Conditioning: Running, walking and cycling are great examples of aerobic exercise.
-These build your cardiovascular system and are great for stress reduction.
+These build your cardiovascular system and are great to reduce stress.

-- Stretching: Yoga practice and other stretching are great for increasing flexibility, reducing injury, relaxation and improving sleep.
+- Stretching: Yoga practice and other stretching are great for increasing flexibility, reducing injury, relaxing and improving sleep.

 If you’re not able to leave the house due to responsibilities, there are great options for exercise at home.
 If you have health issues or limitations, there are even exercise options that you can do sitting.
 There are many apps (free or low cost) and online inspiration/classes to help give you ideas.

-Constant bombardment of information, noise and distractions are difficult for all of us to handle and unhealthy for us over time.
+The constant bombardment of information, noise and distractions are difficult for all of us to handle and unhealthy for us over time.
 While we all like staying up to date with emails, texts, phone calls, social media and news broadcasts; it’s just not healthy for us to endure the constant updates 24/7.
-We all need to take a break and enjoy our families face to face during meals and not allow electronics to hinder our sleep.
-Limiting the electronics is a quick (but maybe not easy) way to reduce anxiety in our lives.
+We all need to take a break and enjoy our families face-to-face during meals and not allow electronics to hinder our sleep.
+Limiting electronics is a quick (but maybe not easy) way to reduce stress and anxiety in our lives.

 5. Essential Oils